Daoism in Taiwan

 During Daoist parades, men, dressed as devils, or Bajiajiang, practice kung-fu.
 (Photos copyright © by Kaj Halberg)

-These huge puppets, depicting various gods or guardians, are steered by men, hidden inside the puppets. – Beimen.
+Huge puppets, depicting various gods or guardians, are steered by men, hidden inside the puppets.
+These were seen in the town of Beimen.
 (Photo copyright © by Kaj Halberg)

-During a trance, this Tongji, or Jitong, on Siao Liouchou Island has been possessed by a god or a spirit.
-He has inflicted numerous wounds on his face and body – a common practice during Daoist festivals (top). – During a procession in Lugang, another Tongji has pierced his cheeks with a spear.
-(Photos copyright © by Kaj Halberg)
+In a trance, this Tongji on Siao Liouchou Island has been possessed by a god or a spirit.
+He has inflicted numerous wounds on his face and body – a common practice during Daoist festivals.
+(Photo copyright © by Kaj Halberg)

-This Tongji, his face painted black, carries a club with numerous spines, with which he is going to inflict wounds on his back. – Beimen.
+This Tongji in Beimen, his face painted black, carries a club with numerous spines, with which he is going to inflict wounds on his back.
 (Photo copyright © by Kaj Halberg)

 Celebrating Chinese New Year 2015, Fusing Temple, Xiluo.
 Shortly before midnight, thousands of balloons are released into the air from the temple courtyard (top).
 People carry torches, consisting of green bamboo sticks with rolls of burning paper inside, from the temple through the streets of the town, hereby scaring away evil spirits.
 (Photos copyright © by Kaj Halberg)